GintasBu/data_products/README.md

 library(shiny)
 runApp()

-More abou this app is :
+More about this app is :

 http://rpubs.com/GintasBu/ASCVD